 \subsection{The Eris2k simulation}

-In this work, we analyze the cosmological zoom-in simulations of a Milky Way-like spiral galaxy, Eris2k.
-The simulation has been run with the smoothed particle hydrodynamics (SPH) code \textsc{Gasoline} \citep{wadsley2004gasoline}, assuming the flat WMAP-3 cosmology ($\Omega_M=0.24$, $\Omega_b=0.042$, $H_0=73\,{\rm km\,s^{-1}\,Mpc^{-1}}$, $n=0.96$, $\sigma_8=0.76$).
+In this work we analyze the cosmological zoom-in simulations of a Milky Way-like spiral galaxy, Eris2k.
+The simulation was run with the SPH code \gasoline \citep{wadsley2004gasoline}, assuming flat WMAP-3 cosmology ($\Omega_M=0.24$, $\Omega_b=0.042$, $H_0=73\,{\rm km\,s^{-1}\,Mpc^{-1}}$, $n=0.96$, $\sigma_8=0.76$).
 The mass resolution is $m_{\rm dm}=9.8\times 10^4\,\msun$ for dark matter and $m_{\rm g}=2\times 10^4\,\msun$ for gas particles.
-Ionization fractions and cooling from primordial ion species are calculated integrating the non-equilibrium chemical network, and rates for metal-line cooling are pre-computed with the code \textsc{Cloudy} \citep{ferland1998cloudy}, on the assumption of ionization equilibrium \citep{shen2010enrichment} under a uniform UV background \citep{haardt2012radiative}.
-In addition, the simulation features a sub–grid turbulent diffusion prescription for metals and thermal energy \citep{shen2010enrichment}.
-Star particles, representing a population of stars with a \citet{kroupa2001variation} Initial Mass Function (IMF), are formed stochastically by converting dense ($n>100\,\cc$) and cold ($T<10^4\,{\rm K}$) gas particles.
+The ionization fractions of H and He were computed taking into account photoionization by a uniform UV background \citep{haardt2012radiative}, recombination, and collisional ionization, with rates from \citet{abel1996modeling}.
+Metal-line cooling rates were pre-computed with the code \cloudy~\citep{ferland1998cloudy} on the assumption of ionization equilibrium \citep{shen2010enrichment}.
+Star particles, representing a population of stars with a \citet{kroupa2001variation} initial mass function (IMF), are formed stochastically by converting dense ($n>100\,\cc$) and cold ($T<10^4\,{\rm K}$) gas particles.
 Supernova feedback is included by injecting thermal energy (with the delayed cooling approximation) and metals into the gas.